y0ngj1e/ASUS-S531FL-Hackintosh-OpenCore/README.md

 This EFI may work on other ASUS laptops with similar specs, use it at your own risk!

-You may use older versions of macOS with this EFI, just replace AirportItlwm.kext with your desired version accordingly
+You may use older versions of macOS with this EFI, just replace AirportItlwm.kext with your desired version accordingly and rebuild CPUFriendDataProvider.kext

 # My Specs
 - [ASUS Official Website](https://www.asus.com/laptops/for-home/vivobook/vivobook-s15-s531/)